andrewm4894/netdata-learn/packages/README.md

-Some custom python packages for playing with Netdata.
+Some custom python packages for playing with Netdata..